 Tippi lets us see that this woman is truly messed up (both emotionally and psychologically)she really makes you feel and believe that Marnie has some major issues in her life that have left her emotionally scarred.
-In the scenes where Marnie is scared of something, Tippi looks truly petrified and traumatised.
+In the scenes where Marnie is scared of something, Tippi looks truly vulnerable, petrified and traumatised.

-This is an interesting film as most of the suspense lies in unlocking the secrets hidden within Marnie herself.There are some other suspenseful moments (such as the shoe dropping on the floor etc)but it is mainly Marnie’s psychological issues which keep us on the edge of our seats throughout.
+This is an interesting film as most of its suspense lies in unlocking the secrets hidden within Marnie herself.There are some other suspenseful moments (such as the shoe dropping on the floor etc)but it is mainly Marnie’s psychological issues which keep us on the edge of our seats throughout.

 The sequence as it stands is shocking, but we don’t actually see the act of rape take place, so to be fair we don’t actually know for sure if that is what happens to her as we don’t see anything.
 The way it’s cut together though does strongly suggest that was what took place.
 I’ll come back to this sequence later.

 Margaret “Marnie Edgar (Tippi Hedren)is a compulsive thief who is on the run after robbing her employer of $10,000.
 Getting another job as a secretary at Rutland’s Publishing Company, Marnie attracts the attention of its widower owner Mark Rutland (Sean Connery).
 Unbeknown to Marnie, Mark saw her at the previous company she just robbed and keeps a close eye on her.

 Marnie robs Mark’s firm.
 This time though she is caught by him.
 Mark blackmails her into marrying him in return for his silence.
 Marnie agrees and Mark tries to unlock the many mysteries that surround this woman.